lenincompres/domify/README.md

 domify({
   h1: 'Hello world',
   p: 'This is <b>a</b> paragraph.'
-}, 'div', someElement, true);
+}, 'main', someElement, true);

-/* Creates a div element with the domified structure.
+/* Creates a main element with the domified structure.
 Returns this div element. */
 ```

 You can also call *domify* as an Element object method.